Part-time employees get paid overtime rates when they work:

 Ace is a part-time enrolled nurse who works 5 hour shifts on Monday and Tuesday.

-Ace works 7 hours on Monday instead of 5.
+One week, Ace works 8 hours on both days instead of his normal 5 hours.

 Averaging hours

-Part-time employees can average their hours over a weekly, fortnightly or 28 day period.
+Hours for part-time employees can be averaged over a weekly, fortnightly or 28 day period.

 These employees get paid overtime when they’ve worked more than the average hours a full-time employee works during the period.